jclouds/jclouds-site/guides/rackspace.md

 You can access Cloud Databases with the jclouds openstack-trove API by specifying the rackspace clouddatabases providers "rackspace-clouddatabases-us" and "rackspace-clouddatabases-uk".
 The -us one can be used to access the United States regions, and the -uk one is for the United Kingdom regions.
 The examples use the -us provider, but the providers are interchangeable (but regions will differ).

 1. The Rackspace compatible API for Cloud Databases is org.jclouds.openstack.trove.v1.TroveApi - All other APIs for working with Cloud Databases are accessible via the TroveApi.
-1. You can find these APIs in the latest [Javadoc](http://javadocs-labs-openstack.jclouds.cloudbees.net/).

 ### <a id="databases-source"></a>The Source Code